ansible/ansible-container/docs/rst/container_yml/reference.rst

 :ref:`k8s_namespace`   When deploying to a K8s or OpenShift cluster, set the namespace, or
-                       project name in which to deploy the application
+                       project name in which to deploy the application vars_files             List of variable files to use for Jinja2 template rendering while parsing ``container.yml``
 ====================== =====================================================================

 Example